hbkworld/streaming-spec/complex_types.md

 }
 ~~~~

-- `histogram`: An object describing the histogram
+- `histogram`: An compound value type describing the histogram
 - `classes`: The distribution classes are desribed here.
 This equals very much the linear implicit axis rule!
 - `classes/count`: Number of distributaion classes
 - `classes/dataType`: Type of counters
 - `classes/rule`: This histogram follows an implicit linear rule.
 Other rules are also possible.
 - `classes/linear/delta`: Width of each distribution class
 - `classes/linear/start`: First distribution class starts here

 ### Generic Alternative